 Suppliers should choose recycled plastics and bio-based plastics over conventional fossil-based plastics.
-These alternative plastics can have different features (e.g. biocontent, recycled content).
 These features are listed below with a decreasing level of importance for Kering.

-- Choose plastics made with recycled content and certified (GRS is the preferred certification), ideally post-consumer recycled material feedstock and then pre-consumer feedstock, aiming to achieve material with 100% recycled content - If not possible, source plastics with bio-content, i.e., without any fossil/petrol content, and certified (OK Biobased)
+- Choose plastics made with recycled content and certified (see BOX 2), ideally post-consumer recycled material feedstock and then pre-consumer feedstock, aiming to achieve material with 100% recycled content - If recycled content is not available, source plastics with bio-content, i.e., without any fossil/petrol content, and certified (see BOX 2)

-At the moment, plastics with bio-content comprise a mix of fossil fuel content and bio-content.
+Bio-based plastics may comprise a mix of fossil fuel content and bio-based content.
 When sourcing this type of plastic, suppliers should maximize the percentage of non-fossil fuel content and inquire about the feedstock that goes into producing the biological component of the plastic (crops, organic wastes, proteins, etc.).

-Prefer second-generation plastics (using feedstock that is not a food source but the non-edible parts of plants, resources from forestry, proteins from discarded sources, etc.) or third-generation plastics (using feedstocks from non-land-based crops such as biomass derived from algae, fungi and bacteria).
+When sourcing bio-based plastics, prefer second-generation plastics (using feedstock that is not a food source but the non-edible parts of plants, resources from forestry, proteins from discarded sources, etc.) or third-generation plastics (using feedstocks from non-land-based crops such as biomass derived from algae, fungi and bacteria).
 See Kering Guidance for Innovation for more information on alternative feedstock.

-Ask your supplier of plastics for information on the biocontent of their products.
+Ask your supplier of plastics for information on the biocontent of their plastic products.